Skip to main content

 • Integrator Application: External client applications that consume the API endpoints using JSON over HTTP with JWT bearer authentication.

-The following figure depicts the API Interface architecture and its relations with other software items.
+The following figure depicts the API Gateway architecture and its relations with other software items.

 Control Plane